 Let’s take a journey into the jungle…

 - Realtors look at the market every single day.
-They look at homes daily/weekly and know the comparables.
-Realtors know what the true value is for a home and what buyers are willing to pay for it.
+They look at homes daily, so they know what a home's true value is and what buyers are willing to pay for it.
 This can be crucial in a seller’s market where homes that are priced at market value are selling more quickly.

-- Drone Video – These are great for rural properties.
+- Drone-recorded video: a great option for rural properties.

 Buying a home can be just as stressful as finding one, so let’s examine the reasons why having a buyer’s agent is crucial to a successful transaction:

-- Buyer’s agents show homes daily/weekly and know exactly what their buyers look for.
-You wouldn’t go to a different doctor every time you got the same illness.
-You’d probably want to stay with your family doctor because they know you and have your history.
+- Buyer’s agents show homes daily and know exactly what their buyers look for.
+If you had an illness, you'd want to go your family doctor because they know you and have your history.
 It’s practically the same with a buyer’s agent.
 An agent knows exactly what you want and need, and will preview homes on the buyer’s behalf to save you time.

-- They know the inventory and can detect urgency in a market much like the one we’re experiencing now, where homes aren’t staying on the market for very long.
+- They know the inventory and can detect urgency in a market, much like the one we’re experiencing now.
 Agents also know what home values are sitting at and will make sure you are buying the right home at the right price.
-Most “For Sale by Owner” homes are listed above market value and an agent will protect you from making a bad purchase.
+Most “for sale by owner” homes are listed above market value and an agent will protect you from making a bad purchase.

-- Buyer’s Agents know the timeline on when inspection requests are due (a very important step in the home buying process) and will keep you as a buyer within the boundaries to avoid getting sued for breaching contract.
+- Buyer’s agents know the timeline on when inspection requests are due (a very important step in the home buying process) and will keep you within the boundaries to avoid getting sued for breaching contract.

-Ultimately, having a written agreement with a licensed Realtor is the key to a successful transaction when buying or selling a home.
-A Realtor becomes the middle man and negotiates on behalf of you, the buyer or seller, and is contractually obligated to look out for your best interests and to maintain confidentiality.
+Ultimately, having a written agreement with a licensed realtor is the key to a successful transaction when buying or selling a home.
+A realtor becomes the middle man and negotiates on behalf of you, whether you're the buyer or the seller, and is contractually obligated to look out for your best interests and to maintain confidentiality.